NoeCoOfficial/Expland/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Help us improve Expland!
+about: Report unexpected hiccups in the game's code.
 title:
 labels: 'bug'
 assignees: ''